swethaedaguttu/Frappe-Job-application/documentation.md

 - Status (Select): Options include Planning, Active, Completed, and Cancelled
 - Start Date (Date): Date when the project should start
 - End Date (Date): Deadline for the project
-- Tasks (Table): A child table to link tasks to the project
+- Applications (Table): A child table to link job applications to the project

-The Project Task child table creates a many-to-many relationship between Projects and Tasks, allowing a task to be part of a project while maintaining its own record.
+The Project Application child table creates a many-to-many relationship between Projects and Job Applications, allowing an application to be part of a project while maintaining its own record.

 ### DocType Definition
-The JSON definition files (task.json and project.json) define the structure and properties of the DocTypes including:
+The JSON definition files (job_application.json and project.json) define the structure and properties of the DocTypes including:
 - Fields with their properties (type, label, options)
 - Form layout (sections, columns)
 - Permissions for different user roles